Compliance & Quality Connections Conference

 • Organizations must be provided with the appropriate financial resources to support the higher needs generally associated with providing services to individuals who have been convicted of committing a sexual offense.

-Where People Live
+Where We Live

 It is the Position of TheArc New York that:

-• Adults should control where and with whom they will live, with increasing affordable opportunities to rent or buy their own homes.
+• Adults should control where and with whom they will live, with affordable opportunities to rent or buy their own homes.

 Use of Medications

-Prescription and non-prescription medications may be used to assist people with intellectual and other developmental disabilities to experience a full and rewarding life.
 The prescribing of medications should be considered a serious matter and guided by principles that assure the safety of the individual and attainment of a desired state that will allow a full and valued life.

 It is the Position of TheArc New York that: